Return to homepage

 Where should you look for mentors?
 Start by choosing housing, professional, and recreational activities that put you in company of language speakers.
 If you can, live with a family or in a boarding house rather than in an apartment or hotel.

 If you are working abroad, take breaks with local co-workers rather than native English speakers.
 Join a local club you have an interest in, such as climbing, theater, dancing, charitable activities (think international organizations, like Rotary), etc. As you develop friendships, explain your language goals and ask friends to suggest mentors.
 Explain the master apprentice approach.
-When looking for a mentor, keep in mind:

 • You and your mentors should be personally compatible.
 More than likely, your mentors will become valued friends.
 Look for qualities you want in a friend.